PeterK78/Z2X-Programmer/Z2X-Programmer/Setup/Readme.txt

    the decoder specification for Zimo MX sound decoder.
 4. The name of the Zimo MX671 decoder has been added to the Zimo FX function decoder specification.
+5. The UDP client is no longer bound to the local UDP port 21105.

 Technical improvements: